Many-Body Perturbation Theory (MBPT) and Time-Dependent Density-Functional Theory (TD-DFT): MBPT Insights About What is Missing in, and Corrections to, the TD-DFT Adiabatic Approximation: Many-Body Perturbation Theory (MBPT)

-It hardly needs to be defined except to introduce our notation.
 Here, the subscript $H$ indicates that the field operators are understood to be in the Heisenberg representation.
 Also ${\cal T}$ is the usual time-ordering operator, which includes anticommutation in our case (i.e., for fermions),